cwebley/ki/README.md

 Show W-L record of each character last time you faced them

 ---Draft Page---
-draft needs to say how many picks left and maybe even who the next pick belongs to show previous pick. maybe with a flash or something?

 --Tournament Landing---
-undo button
-show value in the matchup button.
-Also heating/fire icons or something better indicator on player card of heating/fire material-ui determinate progress bar for user scores crown icon denoting previous champion in a current player matchup
+better indicator on player card of heating/fire material-ui determinate progress bar for user scores crown icon denoting previous champion in a current player matchup